thtrieu/thtrieu.github.io/_posts/2016-09-09-engineering-the-last-layer.md

 - $$L_1(x)$$ finite elsewhere, but hopefully not a local minimum.

-### Deriving the equivalence sufficient conditions
+### Deriving sufficient conditions for equivalence

 If $$L_1$$ is not what we are expecting, we'll have to assume it is a good enough approximation of $$L_2$$ and implement both of them to compare the performances, where adversarial training is needed to work with $$L_2$$.
 Fortunately this turns out not to be the case.
 Look at $$L_1$$ when $$x$$ violates the constraint, $$\varphi$$ is now an identity: